India may appeal parts of WTO steel ruling

 Removal of the duties would help steel makers in India, the world’s fourth largest producer of the alloy, raise exports to the third-biggest producer as domestic demand has softened.

-Indian companies such as Jindal Steel and Power (JNSP.NS) and Steel Authority of India (SAIL.NS) are targeting double-digit export growth this fiscal year, but are focusing mainly on the less mature markets of South America and Europe.

-New Delhi called the decision “a major ruling in favor of India” but found fault with aspects of it, including the rejection of India’s argument that state-run NMDC Ltd (NMDC.NS) should not be considered as a public body.
+New Delhi called the decision “a major ruling in favour of India” but found fault with aspects of it, including the rejection of India’s argument that state-run NMDC Ltd should not be considered as a public body.

 The United States has long held the position that some companies in developing countries such as India unduly benefit from subsidies or other assistance provided by state-run firms, which in turn help them undercut U.S. companies.